Zenaida Manfugás: Biography

 In 1974, Manfugás went to the United States, where she performed throughout the 50 states.
-Two years after, the pianist emigrated to this country, where settled in Elizabeth, New Jersey for good.
+Two years after, the pianist emigrated to this country, where settled in Elizabeth, New Jersey, for good.

 In 1979, she visited Cuba for the last time.

 In exile, Manfugás played her music in places like Spain, Paris, Italia, New York City and Miami.
-She also gave a concert as a soloist in the New World Symphony in Miami and was professor at Kean University of New Jersey, where she taught History of Music.
-In December 2010, the Apogee Foundation on Cultural Center Cuba Ocho of Miami held a ceremony in his honor, although she could not perform, as "she was recovering from a recent surgery".
+She also gave a concert as a soloist in the New World Symphony in Miami and was a professor at Kean University of New Jersey, where she taught History of Music.
+In December 2010, the Apogee Foundation on Cultural Center Cuba Ocho of Miami held a ceremony in her honor, although she could not perform, as "she was recovering from a recent surgery".

-Her final concert in Miami, where she performed frequently, took place on May 22, 2011 with the musical work "Tres pianos, Tres intérpretes" ("Three pianos, Three performers"), "a concert held at the Wertheim Center International University of Florida", where she alternated with the Jesus y Eugenia Ruspoli Armengol.
+Her final concert in Miami, where she performed frequently, took place on May 22, 2011, with the musical work "Tres pianos, Tres intérpretes" ("Three pianos, Three performers"), "a concert held at the Wertheim Center International University of Florida", where she alternated with the Jesus y Eugenia Ruspoli Armengol.

 She had cancer and suffered from several health complications.
 Zenaida Manfugás died on May 2, 2012, at 4:30 pm ET in Elizabeth.
 According to different sources, she died due to a cardiac arrest or cancer.
-His remains were cremated on Sunday May 13.
+Her remains were cremated on Sunday May 13.

 Personal life

-She was settled in Elizabeth, New Jersey in 1974.
+She was settled in Elizabeth, New Jersey, in 1974.
 When she became a U.S. citizen, she adopted her mother's maiden name in her honor, since her mother had taught her how to play the piano.
 In 1955, she gave birth to a son in Spain, Andrés Montes, who was one of the most known and respected sports journalists of both the radio and television in that country and who died in 2009 at age 53.